 If you fail to register a fictitious name in Pennsylvania, your business is considered an unregistered entity.
 As such, it can’t use the courts of Pennsylvania to enforce a contract that was entered into using the DBA name.
 Enforcement is prevented until registration, and the court may impose a $500 penalty on your entity.

 A Pennsylvania DBA name will not need to be renewed to comply with state requirements.
-Should you need to make any changes to your DBA name, you’ll need to file a “Fictitious Name Amendment, Withdrawal, Cancellation” form online or by mail with a $70 fee.
+Should you need to make any changes to your DBA name, you’ll need to file a “Fictitious Name Amendment, Withdrawal, Cancellation” form online or by mail with the required fee.

 The average processing time to register a DBA name in Pennsylvania is seven to 10 business days.
 It is faster to register online than to apply through the mail.

-You need a DBA name for your Pennsylvania business if you plan to operate under any name that is different from your proper name or your business’s legal name.
+You need a DBA name for your Pennsylvania business if you plan to operate under any name that is different from your business’s legal name.
 The Department of State and others need to identify who owns every business in operation within Pennsylvania.
-If you wish to drop designations from your company’s name or keep your name private, registering a DBA name might be worth it.
+If you wish to drop designators from your company’s name or keep your name private, registering a DBA name might be worth it.

 Registering a DBA name in Pennsylvania doesn’t provide you with the sole rights to that name.
 Another business could use the same name, even though it’s probably not in their best interest to do so.
 The only way to fully protect your DBA name is to register a trademark with the commonwealth or at the federal level with the United States Patent and Trademark Office (USPTO).